feicao1995/feicao1995.github.io/_pages/about.md

   - /about.html
 ---

-Currently an **Postdoctotal Research Associate** at the Amherst College (until August 2026).
+Currently an **Visiting Researcher in Applied Mathematics** at Amherst College (until July 2026).
 I am now on the job market and **I am actively looking for a tenure-track position (in applied mathematics and/or related areas) starting at Spring 2026 or Fall 2026**.
 I obtained my Ph.D in Applied Mathematics from Arizona State University in May 2022, and my Ph.D advisor is [Sebastien Motsch](https://scholar.google.com/citations?user=OY7cVvgAAAAJ&hl=en).
 From September 2022 to August 2025, I was an Visiting Assistant Professor in the Department of Mathematics and Statistics at the University of Massachusetts Amherst.
 My hobbies include but not limited to: Naruto/Boruto, Detective Conan, NBA, Yu-Gi-Oh!
 (a trading card game, I am a die-hard Yu-Gi-Oh! player by the way, please feel free to reeach out to me if you are interested in scheduling some online YuGiOh! duels in the Dueling Nexus platform), etc. My current Email address: feicaomath@outlook.com.